jod35/fastapi-beyond-CRUD/docs/chapter3.md

 ```

-## What happened?
+## Reading All Books (HTTP GET request)

-The first API endpoint is `/books` and it's purpose is to read all the books in the database and return a list of them. we achive that by creating a function `read_books` that will return our `books` list.
+The initial API endpoint is `/books`, designed to retrieve all the books stored in the database and present them in a list.
+This is accomplished by implementing the `read_books` function, which, when invoked, returns the `books` list.

 ```python
 @app.get("/books")